In 1900 Richard Cooper opened his Watford store here at 61 Queens Rd: Lloyd Cooper and Co. 'The Watford Wheeleries '.

 In the year 2000 James Heal and Luke Gregory joined the company, which also celebrated its 100th anniversary at their original premises in Queens Road, Watford, by winning the Motorcycle News “Dealer of the Year” award.
 In that same year the company also opened a second store in Hemel Hempstead.

 In 2009 the original Queens Road shop expands into number 63 next door, becoming the UK's first Kawasaki superstore.
-And then in 2010 Colchester Kawasaki was taken over by Lloyd Coopers, making the brand the largest Kawasaki dealers in the UK, and a new exciting era began working alongside the experienced MSS Performance race team.
+And then in 2010 a second Kawasaki dealership was taken over by Lloyd Coopers, making the brand the largest Kawasaki dealers in the UK, and a new exciting era began.